lauris71/az/README.md

 - collection interfaces
 - function interface

-It is by default compiled as drop-in static library.
+By default it is compiled as drop-in static library.

 ## Building